Battle of Camperdown: Return journeys

 On Venerable, Duncan assembled all of those men fit to attend for a church service to "return thanks to Almighty God for all His mercies showered on them and him."
 For the next 24 hours the 66-year-old Duncan remained on duty without a break, organising the scattered fleet on its journey home.
-The British admiral did find time however to play a game of whist in his cabin with De Winter after dinner: when the Dutch admiral lost a rubber, he commented that it was hard to be beaten twice in one day by the same man.
+The British admiral did find time however to play a game of whist in his cabin with De Winter after dinner: when the Batavian admiral lost a rubber, he commented that it was hard to be beaten twice in one day by the same man.
 On 13 October, Duncan completed his official despatch and sent it ahead of his wallowing ships with Captain William George Fairfax on the cutter Rose: he praised all of his men, reserving special mention for Trollope and the late Burges, whom he called a "good and gallant Officer...a sincere Friend".
 De Winter was permitted to send despatches to the Batavian government, in which he blamed Story and his centre for not maintaining the combat longer.
 He also attributed overwhelming British numbers to his defeat and suggested that he may have captured some of the British fleet if he had been better supported.
 When this letter was later published it provoked a storm of criticism in Britain, one officer describing it as "a garbled account which, for ought I know, might have been collected by people on shore who knew nothing of the action".

 During the afternoon of 12 October, a gale sprang up which inflicted further damage to the battered ships and caused water to gush through the many shot holes in the ships' hulls.
-Aboard the Dutch ships, the situation was especially dangerous.
+Aboard the Batavian ships, the situation was especially dangerous.
 Casualties had been significantly higher, particularly on Vrijheid, than on board the British vessels and the small numbers of British sailors placed aboard as prize crews were unable to cope alone, and in the high winds many masts collapsed to the deck and huge quantities of water leaked into the hulls.